Skip to content

 Overview

 The Environment filter in APM provides an easy and consistent way to query, filter, and group APM telemetry data by environment (for example, dev, staging, or prod).
-It is available for Span Metrics users in both compact and full modes.
+It is enabled for Span Metrics users in both compact and full modes, and its usage is optional.

 The following image shows the Environment filter enabled in APM.